FTCTeam4977/EngineeringNotebook2012-2013/August3-2012.md

 ### Meeting Goals:
 * Work on code to allow the swerve drive prototype to count rollover
-* Add braces to the C-channel supporting the modules to provide support
+* Add braces to the C-channel holding the modules to provide support

 ### Coding
 The code for the swerve modules has to be able to catch the rollover in the potentiometer, because one turn of the module equals two turns of the pot.
 The code must also be able to determine clockwise or counterclockwise turns are better for the given direction